Chrome Plating – An Informative Article

 One UK manufacture of exhaust products, for British motorcycles, has decided to close his business rather than fight with the new plating process.
 Many of the smaller shops that do the plating in small volume will not be able to afford the switch to the new plating method.

 Recently we had the displeasure of selling, what we believe were, some of the new trivalent chrome fork cap nuts.
-Upon tightening the chrome chipped and peeled off in a single sheet.
+Upon tightening the chrome chipped and peeled off in a several places.
+The new chrome seems to adhere poorly to the part and is extremely thin.
 So either the new, environmentally friendly, process is not as resilient as traditional chrome or the learning curve in its application is steep.
 This is why we will be stocking stainless options where available.

 “Chromium Steel” (as the Brits use to call it) or